VincePuc99/VincePuc99/README.md

 Hello!
 I'm Vince, a dedicated software developer with a love for creating innovative solutions and contributing to the open-source community.
 My projects span a variety of technologies, showcasing my skills in web development, data analysis, and automation.

+I'm proud of [ArloUSB-AnyRPi](https://github.com/VincePuc99/ArloUSB-AnyRPi) check it out!

 🔧 Tech Stack:

-- Languages: Python, JavaScript, Java, C++, C, C#
+- Languages: Python, JavaScript, Java, C++, C, C#, Shell Bash, Kotlin, Objective C and more!
-- Frameworks: React, Node.js, Gatsby
+- Frameworks: React, Node.js, Gatsby, Android-Room
-- Tools: Git, Docker, PostgreSQL, VS Code, and much more!
+- Tools: Git, Docker, DBEaver, VS Code, and much more!

 🌟 Notable Projects: